senzing-garage/g2search/README.md

 ## Overview

 The [G2Search.py](G2Search.py) utility reads a file of json formatted search records, calling the search API for each, and logs the results to a csv file for analysis.
-It employs a mapping file to control the output.
+It employs a configuration file to control the output.

 Usage: